bitcoin deposits

 obligations are enforced when creating new funding offers or invoices. the operator cannot create offers or invoices that would push the ledger’s total obligations above the reserves amount. co-signers verify that reserves plus collateral equals the on-chain utxo value, and refuse to sign operations that would reduce either

-operators should run multiple ledgers with independent quorums. this provides probabilistic safety: an attacker must compromise all quorums simultaneously to avoid losing collateral on the others. with a 40/60 reserves/collateral split and 5 independent ledgers, simulation shows the protocol is safe against a single coalition controlling up to 49% of the network
+operators should run multiple ledgers with independent quorums. this provides probabilistic safety: an attacker must compromise all quorums simultaneously to avoid losing collateral on the others. with a 40/60 reserves/collateral split and 5 independent ledgers, simulation shows the protocol is safe against a single coalition controlling up to 49% of the network. simulation parameters and the adversary model are published alongside the specification

 quorum

-operators request other operators to join their quorum. the member’s terms include minimum fee schedules that deposits on the ledger must meet. to serve as a quorum member, an operator must have collateral at stake on their own ledger — misbehavior as a quorum member (co-signing a non-conforming update) can result in slashing on the member’s own ledger. members specify limits on fee schedules during their quorum membership — the operator cannot open deposits with fees below the strictest member’s minimums, protecting members from inheriting unprofitable obligations after a custody transfer
+operators request other operators to join their quorum. the member’s terms include minimum fee schedules that deposits on the ledger must meet, and timing parameters that bound the member’s own obligations to respond. the operator cannot open deposits with fees below the strictest member’s minimums, protecting members from inheriting unprofitable obligations after a custody transfer. members are compensated with a negotiated share of the operator’s collected fees

-once quorum is established, reserves are rotated into a new taproot multisig utxo. members co-sign valid updates and participate in recovery if the operator signs non-conforming ones. quorum membership is lightweight — it requires no separate capital, only that the member has collateral at stake on their own ledger and is willing to monitor. larger quorums increase communication overhead but reduce operator risk, increase availability, and make collusion more difficult and expensive. wallets should prefer larger quorums
+once quorum is established, reserves are rotated into a new taproot multisig utxo. members co-sign valid updates and participate in recovery if the operator signs non-conforming ones. quorum membership is a capital commitment, not a courtesy: members must keep collateral at stake on their own ledgers — misbehavior as a co-signer is slashable there — and a member who disputes a failed ledger must declare, in advance and verifiably on-chain, replacement collateral sufficient to fully recapitalize the ledger should they win custody. members are underwriters of the ledgers they sign for. larger quorums increase communication overhead but reduce operator risk, increase availability, and make collusion more difficult and expensive. wallets should prefer larger quorums

 economic deterrence